Buddhist Art as Visual Communication

 - Develop an ability to understand and analyse Buddhist iconography.

-- Demonstrate critical knowledge of the history, form and meaning of Buddhist art, symbols, and material culture
+- Demonstrate advanced knowledge of the history, form and meaning of Buddhist art, symbols, and material culture.

 - Develop interpretative skills to apply to Buddhist material culture.

-- Ability to assess the social impact and cultural significance of Buddhist visual culture.
+- Assess the social impact and cultural significance of Buddhist visual culture.

 Assessments